Performing Culture, Tourism Spectacles and Authenticity

 The fact that the show took place in an expensive restaurant and there were no Cambodians in the audience (unlike this folkloric event in San Miguel de Allende, Mexico that was mainly enjoyed by Mexicans), only added to the artificiality.
 Seeing the folk dances performed on a holiday in a village or neighbourhood would have made it more authentic.
 But most of us don’t get that opportunity unfortunately.

-So is it better to experience culture that is constructed and commodified, to see performances that are staged for tourists, and to see tourists perform abysmally, than not to experience them at all?
+So is it better to experience culture that is constructed and commodified, to see performances that are staged for tourists, and to see tourists perform abysmally at these tourism spectacles, than not to experience them at all?
 Or should we just be satisfied with ambling about the ruins admiring the apsara dancers carved into the temple walls?
 What do you think?